fdzr/lscdiscovery/README.md

 **Sense Loss Detection** is similar to Binary Change Detection subtask.
 However, only words which lost (not gained) senses will receive label 1.
 Participants will be scored with F1, Precision and Recall.

 **COMPARE** subtask asks participants to predict the inverse DURel COMPARE metric (Schlechtweg et al., 2018).
-This metric is defined as the average of human semantic proximity judgments of usages for *w* between C1 and C2.[^1]
+This metric is defined as the average of human semantic proximity judgments of usages for *w* between C1 and C2.[^1] Participants will be scored with Spearman correlation.

 [^1]: Contrary to the original metric we first take the median of all annotator judgments for each usage pair and then average these values.
 For details see the [WUG repository](https://github.com/Garrafao/WUGs).
 Participants will be scored with Spearman correlation.